 Hideo Levy* リービ英雄

 Ian Hideo Levy, whose middle name was taken from a second-generation Japanese-American friend of his father’s, was born to a Jewish-American father and a Polish immigrant mother in Berkeley, California.
-He began his career as an academic in Japanese literature and in 1978, at the young age of twenty-eight, was appointed an assistant professor at his alma mater, Princeton University.
-In 1981, he published The Ten Thousand Leaves: A Translation of the Man'yoshu, Japan’s Premier Anthology of Classical Poetry, for which he received the National Book Award the following year.
+He began his career as an academic in Japanese literature and in 1978, at the young age of 28, was appointed an assistant professor at his alma mater, Princeton University.
+In 1981, he published The Ten Thousand Leaves: A Translation of the Man’yōshū, Japan’s Premier Anthology of Classical Poetry, for which he received the National Book Award the following year.
 By this time Levy had begun writing poetry of his own in Japanese and was already highly proficient in the language.

 The story is set in Yokohama.
-It is nearing the end of the sixties, and Japan is in the midst of student demonstrations and anti-American protests over the U.S.’s role in Vietnam.
-Ben Isaac, a seventeen-year-old whose father is an American diplomat, lives at the American consulate.
+It is nearing the end of the 1960s, and Japan is in the midst of student demonstrations and anti-American protests over the U.S.’s role in Vietnam.
+Ben Isaac, a 17-year-old whose father is an American diplomat, lives at the American consulate.
 The tale depicts Ben’s rebellion against his father and disgust toward his own country.
 When he is unexpectedly overcome by the appeal of the Japanese language, he leaves home and disappears into the hustle-bustle of Shinjuku.

 Of all the Japanese novels inspired by the terrorist attacks on September 11, 2001, Levy’s Chiji ni kudakete (Broken into a Thousand Pieces) stands out.
 The author, who was on his way to see his family in the U.S., first learned of the incident when he was grounded at his stopover in Vancouver.
 It was then that his native language, English, of which he had not written a single line in over a decade, started to resonate.
-Chiji, based on the author’s personal experience, depicts the world behind his native language, a world that, as Basho expressed in his haiku, had broken into thousands of pieces.
+Based on the author’s personal experience, the work depicts the world behind his native language, a world that, as Basho expressed in his haiku, had broken into thousands of pieces.

-* Seijoki no kikoenai heya (Kodansha, 1992, 193 pages, Noma Literary Prize for New Writers)
+* Seijōki no kikoenai heya (Kodansha, 1992, 193 pages, Noma Prize for New Writers)

 * Kokumin no uta (Kodansha, 1998, 181 pages)

-* Henry Takeshi Levitsky no natsu no kiko (Kodansha, 2002, 184 pages)
+* Henrī Takeshi Rewikkī no natsu no kikō (Kodansha, 2002, 184 pages)

-* Chiji ni kudaket (Kodansha, 2005, 165 pages, Osaragi Jiro Prize)
+* Chiji ni kudakete (Kodansha, 2005, 165 pages, Osaragi Jiro Prize)